OpenHFT/Chronicle-Map/README.md

 statelessMap.close();
 ```

-When used with a stateless client, Each state-full server has to be configured with TCP
+When used with a stateless client, each statefull server has to be configured with TCP
-replication, when you set up TCP Replication you must define a port for the replication to
+replication, when you set up TCP replication you must define a port for the replication to
 run on, the port you choose is up to you, but you should pick a free port that is not currently
 being used by another application.
 In this example we choose the port 8076